-Organizations that switch to VoIP typically experience company-wide savings of 60% on telephone costs.
+Organizations that switch to a virtual phone system typically experience company-wide savings of 60% on telephone costs.
 VoIP harnesses the Internet to make connections between users across its cloud-based platform, so calls are not charged according to time or distance.
 Instead, users are charged on a subscription basis which varies according to what services are selected and how many users will be connected.

-Nextiva’s pricing starts as low as $20 a month per user for the Basic Business Communication Suite and goes to $30 per user if you want to take advantage of the full suite of services.
-These prices are based on a company with 100 or more users, so if you have less users, the monthly price will be slightly higher.
+Nextiva’s pricing starts as low as $20 a month per user and goes to $30 per user if you want to take advantage of the full range of services.
+These prices are based on a company with 100 or more users, so if you have fewer users, the monthly price will be slightly higher.
 But even then the monthly user subscription is less than $50 for a fully featured service.